rui-sz/rui-sz/index.md

 ### Personal Crawler

-I've established a crawler project to collect enough data for my personal research usage. my crawler(https://rui-sz.github.io/crawler)
+I've established a crawler project to collect enough data for my personal research usage. [my crawler](https://rui-sz.github.io/crawler)

-### Fraud Detection
+### Anomaly Detection

-Recently, according to requirements of my work in TikTok, I have been doing work on Fraud Detection.
-And it will last for a long time, so I established a project [Fraud Detection](https://rui-sz.github.io/crawler) to track on the progress in this area.
+Recently, according to requirements of my work in TikTok, I have been doing work on Anomaly Detection.
+And it will last for a long time, so I established a project [Anomaly Detection](https://rui-sz.github.io/anomaly-detection) to track on the progress in this area.